Bernard Debré

 Bernard Debré (30 September 1944 – 13 September 2020) was a French urologist at Hôpital Cochin and a member (deputy) of the National Assembly of France.
 He was one of the representatives of the city of Paris, and was a member of the Union for a Popular Movement.
 He is a son of Anne-Marie Lemaresquier and politician Michel Debré, who was Prime Minister of France, and twin-brother of Jean-Louis Debré.

 Biography

 Bernard Debré attended the Cours Hattemer, a private school.
-He died from cancer on 13 September 2020, at the age of 75.
+He died from cancer on 13 September 2020 in Paris at the age of 75.
+His brother François died on the next day.